mekwall/ffmpeggy/README.md

 ## Why another ffmpeg wrapper?

-Because I wasn't happy with the ones that existed, and most of them are badly maintained or lacking TypeScript typings.
+Because I wasn't happy with the ones that already exists.
+Most of them are badly maintained and/or lacking TypeScript typings.
 I started coding on this a while back for another project and decided it deserved it's own package.

-## How does ffmpeggy differ from fluent-ffmpeg?
+## How does ffmpeggy compare from fluent-ffmpeg?

-ffmpeggy is a much simpler and smaller than fluent-ffmpeg.
-While fluent-ffmpeg aim to provide a human readable API, ffmpeggy does not.
-I might revisit this at a later stage and extend with a human readable api, but that will most likely be in a separate package.
+They strive to solve different problems.
+Whereas ffmpeggy aims to be minimal and small, fluent-ffmpeg aims to provide a human readable API.
+Personally I don't really have the need of that, but I might revisit it at a later stage and extend it with a human readable api, but that will most likely end up in a separate package to keep this one lean.

 ## License